Conquering School Breakfast for All

 Breakfast in the Classroom

-Breakfast in the Classroom is one of the most successful ways to ensure students are able to get in their first meal of the day.
-In this serving method, meals are delivered to each classroom and the teacher serves breakfast right after the start of school.
-Typically a roster is checked off for each student that eats and then the food service staff retrieves the roster along with the remaining breakfast products.
+Breakfast in the Classroom is one of the most successful ways to ensure students get in their first meal of the day.
+In this serving method, meals are delivered to each classroom, and the teacher serves breakfast right after the start of school.
+Typically, a roster is checked off for each student who eats, and then the food service staff retrieves the roster along with the remaining breakfast products.

-According to the United States Department of Agriculture, “Little instructional time is lost [with Breakfast in the Classroom], as breakfast only takes 10 to 15 minutes for the student to eat.
-Many teachers use this time to take attendance, collect homework, deliver announcements or read to the class.
+According to the USDA, “little instructional time is lost [with Breakfast in the Classroom], as breakfast only takes 10 to 15 minutes for the student to eat.
+Many teachers use this time to take attendance, collect homework, deliver announcements, or read to the class.
 Many teachers feel this is a valuable use of time and that their classes are more productive when students enjoy a healthy breakfast.”

 Grab ‘n Go

 Grab ‘n Go breakfasts can be served first thing in the morning or between classes.
 Mobile service carts or portable breakfast stations are a great way to make grabbing breakfast more convenient and accessible.
-Carts can be placed in high traffic areas such as by the buses when kids arrive, at the school entrance, hallways or near the gym.
-By offering this option to students, it allows them the flexibility to eat when and where they want.
+Carts can be placed in high-traffic areas, such as by the buses when kids arrive, at the school entrance, in hallways, or near the gym.
+Offering this option to students allows them the flexibility to eat when and where they want.

 Grab ‘n Go

 Grab ‘n Go breakfasts can be served first thing in the morning or between classes.
 Mobile service carts or portable breakfast stations are a great way to make grabbing breakfast more convenient and accessible.
-Carts can be placed in high traffic areas such as by the buses when kids arrive, at the school entrance, hallways or near the gym.
-By offering this option to students, it allows them the flexibility to eat when and where they want.
+Carts can be placed in high-traffic areas, such as by the buses when kids arrive, at the school entrance, in hallways, or near the gym.
+Offering this option to students allows them the flexibility to eat when and where they want.

 Second Chance Breakfast

-Second Chance Breakfast is another great serving method to ensure students start off their day nourished and ready to learn.
-This method is very successful for secondary schools to capture students who aren’t able to come in early to eat before school but are more likely to grab something in between classes.
+Second Chance Breakfast is another great way to ensure students start their day nourished and ready to learn.
+This method is very successful for secondary schools to capture students who aren’t able to come in early to eat before school but are more likely to grab something between classes.

 An Equitable Option for All